-Barton College is seeking candidates for a full-time, 12-month Director of Residence life.
-This is a live-in position with on-call responsibilities.
-The Director is responsible for providing vision and direction for the Office of Residence Life.
+Barton College is seeking candidates for Director of Residence Life and Chief Judicial Officer, a live-on-campus, full-time, 12-month position with on-call responsibilities, reporting to the Dean of Students.
+The Director is responsible for providing vision and direction to the Office of Residence Life and oversight of the campus judicial process.
 This position plays a critical role in the planning and development of co-curricular learning and student support at the College.

-- Review, research, and evaluate, as necessary, all aspects of the Residence Life program to ensure optimum understanding of the student/staff needs, concerns, attitudes, etc.; and develop—with appropriate staff assistance—policies, programs, and procedures designed to meet those needs.
+- Review, research, and evaluate, as necessary, all aspects of the Residence Life program to ensure optimum understanding of the student/staff needs, concerns, attitudes, etc., and will develop, with appropriate staff assistance, policies, programs, and procedures designed to meet those needs.

 - Oversee all residential facilities’ openings and closings, room assignments, services, safety and security, and associated documentation.